 There is currently no cure for MS. For some people, MS is characterised by periods of relapse and remission while for others it has a progressive pattern.
 For everyone, it makes life unpredictable.

 I decided during January 2011 that I wanted to set myself a difficult and meaningful personal challenge.
 I was very keen to test myself and to raise money for the MS Society in the process so I decided to take up distance running.
-I was also aware of many negative stories about MS and I became determined to try and create my own positive story.
+I became determined to try and create my own positive story.

-I have now participated in five events to raise money for MS Society Scotland.
+I have now participated in five events to raise money for the MS Society.
 They are:

 1) Inverness half-marathon (13th March 2011) (2 hours, 22 minutes)